Poggen/portfolio/content/blog/simple-solution-for-ssr-flickering.md

   }
 ```

-By adding this code the background color is set before your site is built, so no more flickering.
+By adding this code the background color is set before the site is built, so no more flickering.